jxxcarlson/quad/README.md

     -> List Quad
 ```

-This function is repeatedly applied to `Quad.basic 800` to generate the drawing.  nTo render it, one uses the function
+This function is repeatedly applied to `Quad.basic 800` to generate the drawing.
+To render it, one uses the function

 ```
   render : ColorMap -> Quad -> Svg msg